pyxixi2012/fastpurge/Readme.md

 fastpurge
 =========

-easily purge all keys matching one or more regexes from one or more redis, varnish or memcached instances
+easily purge all keys matching one or more regexes from one or more redis or varnish instances

 Usage
 -----

 ```
-fastpurge [-xnvhs] [--redis|--varnish|--memcached SERVER]...
+fastpurge [-xnvhs] [--redis|--varnish SERVER]...
 [OPTIONS]...
 [PATTERN]...

   -x, --regex
     use regexes instead of plain keys